austin-hoover/accphys-tools/README.md

-# accphys
+# Self-consistent phase space distributions

-This repository contains various studies in accelerator physics.
+This repository contains studies of self-consistent phase space distributions in the context of accelerator physics.